magician-project/magician-project/framework.md

 - the possibility of having different implementation to realise the same functionality.

-### `Estimation` package
+### `Estimation` module

-This package specifically deals with the sensing and the perception algorithms tight to the **car body analysis**, and not with the analysis of the human present (which is instead considered in the `Human` package).
+This package specifically deals with the sensing and the perception algorithms tight to the **car body analysis**, and not with the analysis of the human present (which is instead considered in the `Human` module).

 ```{plantuml}
 :width: 700px